sundmanbo/opencalphad/README.md

-This is now Open Calphad version 4 prerelease
+This is Open Calphad version 4